WhimsyGiga/Samsung-S20-ultra-exynos-nethunter-kernel/README.md

 //** Current working functions

+Internal and External bluetooth works |AIRPLANE MODE HAS TO BE ON|.
-External bluetooth and wifi adapter works.
-"Only tested rtl8812au wifi adapter" Usb arsenal is not working properly yet for some reasons "Will fix it in a later push"
+External wifi adapter is functional "Only tested rtl8812au" Usb arsenal is not working properly yet.